Can You Plan to Continue Surfing During pregnancy?

 We plan to travel and continue surfing with our grom.
 Having a baby doesn’t have to mean buying a house, getting married and working a 9-5.
 It can be whatever you want it to be.
 That being said, I haven’t done it yet so maybe all the moms out there are rolling their eyes at me right now.
 The next couple of years will be interesting for sure.

-What to Expect: Surfing During the First Trimester
+What to Expect: Surfing During Pregnancy – The First Trimester

 Currently, I am just finishing my first trimester.
 And for those of you wondering if you will be doing any surfing during pregnancy, the answer for the first trimester is maybe.
 Normally I am committed to my surf sessions.
 I live only 100 steps from Rocky Point on Oahu’s North Shore.
 But I’ve only been surfing about once per week during this trimester.
 The main reasons: nausea and fatigue.